iamrosy20/WASSUPAI/README.md

-# WASSUPAI
-EstSoft WASSUP AI
+# EstSoft WASSUP AI
+This respository is a collection of python files related to machine learning.
+These files are created with help from EstSoft.